'Westworld': Let's Talk About U.R.E.W. and the Fate of the United Kingdom

 Location: 51.5074 degrees north, 0.1278 degrees west

+Also Read: 'Westworld': The Biggest Questions We Have After the Season 3 Premiere

-The specific thing that caught my eye was the acronym U.R.E.W., which is in the spot that in all the other examples where it says what country that city is in.
+What caught my eye was the acronym U.R.E.W., which is in the spot that in all the other examples where it says what country that city is in.
 Like “Los Angeles, USA.”
-So while I can’t even begin to guess what U.R.E.W. stands for, it’s safe to say that this is telling us that that is the country that London is in in the “Westworld” timeline.
+So while I can’t even begin to guess what U.R.E.W. stands for, it’s safe to say that it’s telling us that is the country where London is located in the “Westworld” timeline.

-Which in turn means that the United Kingdom no longer exists.
-The season premiere doesn’t give us any further context for this whole thing, but it implies a lot about the world political situation in 2058.
+Which, in turn, means that the United Kingdom no longer exists.
+The season premiere doesn’t give us any further context for this whole thing, but it implies a lot about the world’s political situation in 2058.

-We already suspected that things might be pretty different in the “Westworld” version of reality.
-In season 2, in the episode titled “Reunion,” we get a flashback with Logan (Ben Barnes) that takes place decades before the main season narrative.
-He’s at a party, and he’s very high, and he makes a pretty odd quip to Dolores (Evan Rachel Wood):
+We already suspected that things might be different in the “Westworld” version of reality.
+In Season 2, in the episode titled “Reunion,” we get a flashback with Logan (Ben Barnes) that takes place decades before the main season narrative.
+He’s at a party, he’s very high, and he makes an odd quip to Dolores (Evan Rachel Wood):

+Also Read: 'Westworld': What in the Hell is Going On With Bernard?

 “Do you wanna know what they’re really celebrating up there?
 That, darlin’, is the sound of fools fiddling while the whole f—ing species starts to burn.
 And the funniest f—ing part?
 They lit the match.”

+Also Read: 'Westworld' Creators Give Us Insight Into Incite and Dolores' Plans for (Real) World Domination

-Unfortunately we have no idea right now what those circumstances might be, so we’re just left to try make wild guesses about what U.R.E.W. stands for and how it came to be.
-But I’m sure we’ll learn more as “Westworld” season 3 barrels on.
+Unfortunately, we have no idea right now what those circumstances might be, so we’re left to try to make wild guesses about what U.R.E.W. stands for and how it came to be.
+But I’m sure we’ll learn more as “Westworld” Season 3 barrels on.

-Note: UPDATE: A person on reddit who is smarter than I am suggested that U.R.E.W. might stand for United Realms of England and Wales, which is I think a pretty likely idea.
-The concept there being the Scotland and Northern Ireland did a Brexit of their own and so what was left of the UK had to rebrand.
-And maybe the monarchy was abolished as well.
-U.R.E.W. is not the most catchy acronym, however.